jamixlee/placenet/README.md

 ## How to download the House dataset
 - http://gofile.me/3TjAz/WmZgNAcyz
-- To access the dataset, please send an email to `cylee@bi.snu.ac.kr`.
+- To access the dataset, please send an email to <tbd>.

 ## House-Traveler